mfornos/awesome-microservices/README.md

 - [Luna](http://www.luna-lang.org/) - Visual and textual functional programming language with a focus on productivity, collaboration and development ergonomics.
 - [MultiChain](http://www.multichain.com/) - Open platform for building blockchains.
 - [Node-RED](http://nodered.org/) - Visual tool for wiring together hardware devices, APIs and online services in new and interesting ways.
-- [ops](https://ops.city) - Free open source tool to build, run and deploy existing linux applications as unikernels.
+- [Ops](https://ops.city) - Free open source tool to build, run and deploy existing linux applications as unikernels.
 - [Pony](http://www.ponylang.org/) - Open source, object-oriented, actor-model, capabilities-secure, high performance programming language.
+- [Solid](https://solid.inrupt.com/) - Empowers users and organizations to separate their data from the applications that use it.
+It allows people to look at the same data with different apps at the same time.
+It opens brand new avenues for creativity, problem-solving, and commerce.

 ## License